 In the morning travelers go to the Museum and then drive to Kuanda Township to see a memorial, placed outside the railway station to commemorate rail-laying of BAM.
 Staying in Kuanda.

 Going through the legendary Balbuhta junction and storming the vivid Kodar pass.
 Descending in the Chara cavity, contemplating of one the most photogenic, but continuous and forbidding chain of mountains of Siberia to the North – Kadar.
-Driving to Chara Township, spending the night at the Centre of Tourism.
+Driving to Chara Township, overnight in hotel.
 Distance: 160 km

 Sallying out in the direction of the unique natural phenomenon – Chara sands.
 It is the real desert with dunes semi-covered by snow – only in Siberia and only on BAM can you see this amazing miracle.
 Driving to the camping site with hot springs in the evening.
-Resting, bathing, staying for the night.
-Russian sauna.
+Resting, bathing, overnight in hotel.

 Radial trip to the Chineyskoye field of vanadium-containing titanium magnetite ores – one of the biggest in the world.
 Driving along the highest railway in Russia (around 1650 m).
 Its rail-track is piled by rocks and tied up in knots by recent earthquake.
 It is a real abandoned railway with fancy bridges and galleries in mountains and tunnels.
 Travelers are surrounded by picturesque high lands.
-Returning to Chara Township in the evening, staying for the night at the Centre of Tourism.
+Returning to Chara Township in the evening, overnight at hotel.
 Distance: 70 km

 Storming the most high-altitude mountain pass of BAM – Udokan (1310 m).
 This is the highest point of the whole Russian Railways.
 Never-ending Siberian taiga and towering snow-clad peaks all around.
 Passing snowy Leprindo lakes to Hani Township Driving forward along BAM through Siberian taiga and mountains to the east.
 Stop at the bridge over the river Olyokma, where one of the rocks is covered by ancient drawings – petroglyphs.
 Stop for the night in Yuktali Distance: 307 km